reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 1. Terraform Core
 2. Terraform Plugins

+Terraform Core is a binary written in [Go](https://golang.org) and provides the Terraform command-line interface(CLI).
-Terraform plugin exposes an implementation for a specific service, such as AWS, or provisioner, such as bash.
+Terraform Plugin is an executable binary also written in [Go](https://golang.org) and exposes an implementation for a specific service, like AWS or Azure, or a provisioner, like bash.
 All Providers and Provisioners used in Terraform configurations are plugins.
+Terraform Core communicates with Plugins using remote procedure calls(RPC) and does resource state management and constructs the resource tree.

+The [Terraform AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest) is a plugin for Terraform that allows for the full lifecycle management of AWS resources.

 ## Terraform Setup